Skip to content

 Course Overview

-This intensive five-day course aligns with the evolving landscape of mental health in the context of UK health policy.
+This eight-day course aligns with the evolving landscape of mental health in the context of UK health policy.
 Aimed at students aspiring to contribute meaningfully to the sector, the course delves into key areas that resonate with the current direction of UK health policy.
+Students on this programme should have either recently moved into the sector or be planning to work within the mental health sector in the future.
+This course is also suitable for those working closely alongside the sector such as A+E practitioners or emergency response practitioners.

-Students on this course can gain insight into legal and ethical frameworks, understand diverse mental health conditions, and hone person-centred care approaches, building a skillset which can give them a competitive edge.
+Students on this course can gain insight into legal and ethical frameworks, understand diverse mental health conditions, and hone their person-centred care approaches.

-Teaching is delivered by subject area experts with real-world experience.
+Teaching is delivered by subject area experts with real-world experience and assessment will be completed via an online student presentation.

 Key Features